 Serious or persistent breach of these rules by junior members may lead to the 24-hour opening facility being withdrawn from all junior members.

 A junior member of college, elected as Library Liaison Officer, is responsible for drawing the attention of students to these rules.

 Other Oxford Libraries

 Admission to the Bodleian (University) Library and its dependent libraries is by means of a University Card.
-The cards will be distributed to Freshers in the induction week by the Librarian at the induction talks so do please attend this very important session.
 Details of any induction sessions at the Bodleian Library in 0th week will be included on the Freshers Week timetable.

 Not all libraries in Oxford are accessible to all Harris Manchester College students.
 Please ask the Library staff about admission policies at any libraries you may wish to use.
 All College libraries are private and restricted to their own members and you may be denied access.